torshin5ergey/python-playground/python-generation-projects/guess-the-number/README.md

 # Guess the Number Game

-This Python program generates a random number in the range from 1 to 100 and asks the user to guess this number.
+This Python program generates a random number and asks the user to guess this number.
 It is inspired by a practice project from the Python programming course ["Python Generation: Beginner's Course"](https://stepik.org/course/58852/info).

 ## Description